tiggreen/tik.dev/content/posts/remote-work-office-hours/remote-work-office-hours.md

 description: 'Today I’m excited to announce my new initiative - Remote Work “Office Hours.”
 I will be dedicating 2-3 hours every week (20 min time slots) to answer your questions about working remotely as a developer.
 It’s completely free and aims to help everyone who wants to learn more about remote work.'
 ---

+**UPDATE September, 2019: All slots are taken until the end of October.
+Sorry.**

 **UPDATE August 29, 2019: I decided to open more time slots in my evening hours.
 Feel free to grab a time! :)**